AI Compute · Scaling Now

 What aipower.fyi reveals.

 Mālama's AI Energy Impact dashboard tracks 30 AI models with full methodology transparency.
-Every assumption is published with confidence levels.
+Every assumption is published with confidence levels and source citations.
 The contribution form is open.
 This is the estimation tier.
 Hardware sensors are next.

 VIDEO GENERATION